Can you vape CBD tincture oil? (Hint: “should you” Is the better question)

 Exogenous lipid pneumonia is a condition caused by lipoids (or fat molecules) entering from outside the body via the mouth or nose and reaching the lungs, causing inflammation.
 Symptoms of lipid pneumonia include fevers, chronic cough, chest pain, and serious difficulty breathing.
 Less common symptoms include dysphagia – which is difficulty swallowing – and hemoptysis, which is the coughing up of blood.

 There are some who fly in the face of conventional vape pen wisdom by using unregulated mods, homemade hybrid coils, and low vegetable glycerin DIY e-liquids.
 Vaping with tinctures is no different.
 Some advanced vapers are confident in their ability to incorporate precise ratios of ingredients and claim to regularly mix standard non-CBD e-liquids with tincture oils in a 10/90 or 5/95 ratio.

 However, mixing e-liquid with tincture oil is not recognized as “safe” by the large majority of the vaping community, and will not be mainstream practice anytime soon.

+Do not vape CBD tincture unless it is clearly stated on the label that it is safe to do so.
 There are certainly a number of vapers who claim to get away with it, but the risks to vaping the MCT oil in CBD tinctures are well-known in the medical and scientific community.
-Lipid pneumonia and its various symptoms can be extremely detrimental to the human system, and is simply not a risk worth taking in our opinion.
-In any case, CBD-reliant vapers in states or countries where cannabis is still illegal can always make do with mixing tinctures in tea or water for the duration of their stay.
+Lipid pneumonia and its various symptoms can be extremely detrimental to the human system and is simply not a risk worth taking in our opinion.